Chinturu mandal

-Chintoor or Chinturu is a mandal in Alluri Sitharama Raju district of the Indian state Andhra Pradesh.
-It is located in Rampachodavaram revenue division.
+Chintoor or Chinturu is a mandal in Polavaram district of the Indian state Andhra Pradesh.
+It is the headquarters of Chinturu revenue division with Yetapaka, Chinturu, Kunavaram and Vararamachandrapuram mandals.
+It is in Alluri Sitarama Raju district.

 Geography

 Chinturu has an average elevation of 35 m.
 Geo Coordinates: 17° 44' N 81° 23' E. Chinturu is situated besides the Sabari river.
 The Sabari is a sub river of the Godavari river.

+Tribals trek about 30 km daily for livelihood in this region.